undergrad-partner-school

 Non-Need Based

-Non-need-based aid is any type of financial aid given to a student who does not meet the requirements for need-based aid.
-The most popular forms of non-need-based financial aid for students are loans and grants, like Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.
+Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
+Most students get non-need-based financial aid as Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the TEACH Grant.

 Campus Life

-Its campus is 120 acres in size.
+Its campus spans 120 acres.

 Student Organizations

-Student organizations are run by students of an institution, and its membership typically consists only of current students and/or alumni.
+A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

 There is a drama club you can join if acting is something that interests you.
 For students interested in media and communication, South Dakota School of Mines and Technology publishes its own newspaper and has its own radio station.